NaLaDcP/mayio/README.md

-# Ayo
+# mayo

-Ayo is a small no_std Rust crate that provides typed GPIO abstractions.
+mayo is a small no_std Rust crate that provides typed GPIO abstractions.

 The crate offers a type-safe API for working with GPIO pins using compile-time direction markers (`Input` / `Output`) and a bank/register abstraction exposed